The WordPress facts and stats you need to know

 Several of the most popular plugins in the official WordPress directory now have download totals in the hundreds of millions.

-How often do hackers attack WordPress sites?
+How often do hackers attack WordPress websites?

 According to stats collected by WebTribunal, weak passwords are responsible for 8% of WordPress sites being hacked.
 In addition, WordPress sites that are not updated frequently enough are particularly vulnerable with more than 61% of successful breaches occurring on out-of-date sites.
 Outdated plugins alone are responsible for 52% of WordPress vulnerabilities.